 Additionally, DBVI staff are members of the workforce investment boards statewide and participate in ongoing training provided to the boards.
 Often DBVI staff are invited to attend relevant training.
 One recent example was a training provided by the regional board for our staff working with consumers in recovery.
 The training shared important information about the recovery resources and services available for businesses and job seekers to support employees and strengthen the community at large.
 The training provided staff with information to assist job seekers to maximize their career development opportunities and included our local resource Bangor Area Recovery Network (BARN) which strengthened that partnership.
 Another training included the Maine Human Rights Commission and addressed strategies for businesses and job seekers to protect themselves and to maximize their career development opportunities.

-DBVI works with OUT Maine.
-OUT Maine provides training for educators and providers who work with LGBTQ+ youth and their families.
-This training has been provided across the state and works with our staff in order to have the most up to date information working with consumers in the State.
+*Staff have participated in meetings in the Zoom Area by Kate Carnes, AT for Independent Living by John Brandt, Self-Care by NAMI, Motivational Interviewing and continued trainings throughout the year in LGBTQ, Diversity, Equity, Inclusion and Accessibility (DEI-A).

+The DEI-A trainings included staff participation in LGBTQ + Q&A sessions presented by the George Washington University, Center for Rehabilitation Counseling, Research and Education.
+Discussions focused on the importance of identity, pronouns, and relationships, particularly related to working with youth.
+Staff also participated in MDOL’s goals which were formulated from stakeholder meetings.
+They focus on accessibility of MDOL resources, staff recruitment and retention, training, and creating space to engage in DEI-A topics and outreach to priority communities.*

 Staff have attended trainings in their regions, in the Career Centers and in BRS specific training events.

 (4)Staff Development.
 Describe the State agency's policies, procedures, and activities to ensure that, consistent with section101(a)(7)(C) of the Rehabilitation Act, all personnel employed by the designated State unit receive appropriate and adequate training in terms of: